marchingon12/sudoku/README.md

-# sudoku
+# terminal sudoku
-sudoku made for uni
+sudoku made for boredom

 Modes: mark, unmark, viewmark and enter.
 - mark places a hidden number where you want to place a number inside a cell